 The Raoul Wallenberg Institute cooperation in Turkey started in 1997 with seminars for police officials, undertaken in cooperation with the General Directorate of Security.
 In 2000, the Institute initiated cooperation with Istanbul Bilgi University Human Rights Centre.
 Cooperation with Bilgi University continued until 2011, including an intensive training programme for Turkish judges and prosecutors with the support of the Turkish Ministry of Foreign Affairs and Ministry of Justice.

-From 2005 to 2011, cooperation activities focused on support to the on-going process of strengthening human rights protection and promotion, rule of law and democracy in Turkey, as well as strengthening the capacity of academic institutions to contribute to this process.
+From 2005 to 2011, cooperation activities focused on supporting the process of strengthening human rights protection and promotion, rule of law and democracy in Turkey, and the capacity of academic institutions to contribute to this process.

 The Raoul Wallenberg Institute programme in Turkey is financially supported by the Swedish International Development Cooperation Agency (Sida).